< Back to Anderson, IN Family Lawyers page

 If you receive notice of a protection order hearing, the first thing you need to do is contact a restraining order defense attorney.
 At GDS Law Group, LLP, we have experience on both sides of the courtroom.
 We have helped many victims obtain necessary protective orders.
 We also have prevented many people from having their reputations tarnished by false accusations.

 To fight a false restraining order and false accusations of stalking, harassment, or domestic abuse, you must appear in court.
 Your lawyer will file your appearance and prepare you for the hearing, which may be unpleasant.
 You will have to listen to the other side tell their story and make you out to be a dangerous or violent person.
-You must be ready to keep your cool and let your lawyer do the talking.
+You must be ready to keep your cool and let your defense attorney do the talking.
 At GDS Law Group, LLP, one of our order of protection lawyers will be prepared to tell the story from your perspective and present evidence of your innocence.
 Depending on the circumstances, we may also present evidence that your accuser is lying due to ulterior motives, such as trying to effect a child custody dispute or seeking revenge for a perceived slight.

 Protective Orders Against Workplace Violence (IC §34-26-6)